5 Simple Wellness Tricks to Make You Feel Amazing on Your Wedding Day

 2. Take Smaller Portions

 Constantly indulging in huge servings of food can lead to weight gain, over-eating, bloating and other bad habits.
 Start with small portions and only take more if you're still hungry.
-Experts even suggest that it's better to eat four or five small meals with moderate portions throughout the day than to have two or three large meals.
+Some experts suggest it's better to eat four or five smaller meals with moderate portions throughout the day than to have two or three large meals.
+Others say it can be beneficial to have larger meals earlier in the day and eat something lighter at dinnertime.
+But it's really whatever works for your body and your schedule.
 The most important thing is not to deprive yourself.
-Eat the right foods when you're hungry, but stop when you're full (not when you feel sick).
+Eat the right foods when you're hungry, but stop when you're full (read: before you feel sick).

 Tip: Carry healthy snacks with you when you're on the go like fruit, vegetables, nuts or granola bars.
 Healthy munching will not only keep yourup, but it'll also keep you from binging on a huge meal when you finally do sit down to eat.